medic/cht-docs/content/en/core/overview/test-data-generator.md

 {{% /alert %}}

-Design the test data that fit your project hierarchy and reports.
+Design the test data that fits your project hierarchy and reports.
 The tool will generate CouchDB docs and push them into your CHT test instance.

 ## Technologies and Packages Used